February 15, 2022

 The PNC Virtual Wallet Student checking account is available for anyone 16 years of age or older.
 Unlike some of the other student accounts, there’s no maximum age limit on this card.
 Instead, you’ll simply lose the benefits after 6 years.

 The PNC student account comes with no monthly service fees, and it has measures in place to help you avoid an overdraft fee.
-When you go over your account balance, you’re given 24 hours to deposit money and bring your balance to zero before you’re charged a fee.
+If you go over your account balance, you have 24 hours to deposit money and bring your balance to zero before PNC charges you a fee.

-You can also get an alert when your account dips below a certain balance to help you avoid overdrafting.
+You can also set up an alert when your account dips below a certain balance to help you avoid overdrawing your account.

 Like other student accounts, PNC’s student account comes with some excellent mobile banking features, including: